QuentinRougemont/genome_annotation/README.md

 This will perform steps I to IV as follows:

-# STEP I - RNA-seq alignment - TE masking - Gene prediction - Quality assessment
+# I - Perform TE and gene prediction

+## RNAseq alignment - TE masking - Gene prediction - Quality assessment

 ## Input of step I